yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 {% endtoczone %}

 {% refer %}
-For more details about the Basic Processing Unit Container please refer to the [Detailed Basic Processing Unit Container|Detailed Basic Processing Unit Container] page.
+For more details about the Basic Processing Unit Container please refer to the depanlinkDetailed Basic Processing Unit Containertengahlink./detailed-basic-processing-unit-container.htmlbelakanglink page.
 {% endrefer %}